 As mentioned earlier, there are two main variations of okonomiyaki: Kansai-style (also called Osaka-style) and Hiroshima-style.
 The cooking steps above are for the Kansai-style, which is the style of okonomiyaki most commonly found in Japan.

 When making okonomiyaki in the Hiroshima-style, the ingredients are not mixed together.
 Instead, the batter is cooked like a thin crepe and the ingredients are cooked separately.
-When everything is done, the ingredients are placed on the crepe, the toppings are added, and the okonomiyaki is served on top of yakisoba noodles, a distinctive ingredient of Hiroshima-style okonomiyaki.
+When everything is done, the ingredients are placed on the crepe, the toppings are added, and the okonomiyaki is served on top of yakisoba noodles (fried noodles), a distinctive ingredient of Hiroshima-style okonomiyaki.